Max-infinitely divisible models and inference for spatial extremes: Max-infinitely divisible distributions

 \subsection{Dependence properties}

-Max-id random vectors $Z$ are associated \citep[Proposition 5.29]{Resnick.1987}, such that a certain form of positive dependence prevails.
-Thus, negatively correlated random vectors cannot be max-id; see the Supplementary Material for a Gaussian counter-example.
+Max-id random vectors $\bm Z$ are associated \citep[Proposition 5.29]{Resnick.1987}, such that a certain form of positive dependence prevails.
+Thus, negatively correlated random vectors cannot be max-id; see the Supplementary Material for a bivariate Gaussian counter-example that also illustrates the effect of the choice of $t$ in $G^t$.

 Extremal dependence is closely related to the tail behavior of the exponent measure $\Lambda$ since

 If a max-id distribution $G$ with exponent measure $\Lambda$ is used to model the componentwise maximum over $m$ independent random vectors with distribution $F$ such that $F^m=G$, then